 By Heidi Marttila-Losure

 All residents who live within the boundaries of the Frederick Area School District, including the communities of Barnard, Elm Lake, Frederick and Westport, are invited to attend a Community Gathering from 6 to 8:30 p.m.
 Thursday, Nov.
 17, at the school.
 The event is intended to be the starting point for a wave of positive action in our communities—a way for these four communities, which are already are tied together through the investment in the education of our children, to become stronger together.
+Through the Modern States’ Freshman Year for Free program, you can sign up for a free online CLEP exam prep.

 The key part to making it work?
 Making sure enough people show up.
 And by “enough people,” we mean YOU.